Xewdy444/Playwright-reCAPTCHA/README.md

 A Python libary for solving reCAPTCHA v2 and v3 with Playwright.

 ## Solving reCAPTCHA v2
-reCAPTCHA v2 audio challenges are solved by using the Google speech recognition API to transcribe the challenge and enter the text as the response.
+reCAPTCHA v2 is solved by transcribing the audio challenge using the Google speech recognition API and entering the text as the response.

 ## Solving reCAPTCHA v3
-reCAPTCHA v3 is solved by waiting for the reload request (https://www.google.com/recaptcha/api2/reload or https://www.google.com/recaptcha/enterprise/reload) response and parsing the token.
+reCAPTCHA v3 is solved by waiting for the reload POST request (https://www.google.com/recaptcha/api2/reload or https://www.google.com/recaptcha/enterprise/reload) and parsing the token from the response.

 ---